deutsche-nationalbibliothek/ebm4subjects/README.md

-An input text to be indexed with terms from this vocabulary is embedded with the same sentence transformer model, and sent as a query to the vector storage, resulting in subject suggestions with embeddings that are close to the query.
+An input text to be indexed with terms from this vocabulary is embedded with the same sentence transformer model, and sent as a query to the vector storage, resulting in subject candidates with embeddings that are close to the query.
 Longer input texts can be chunked, resulting in multiple queries.

-Finally, a ranker model is trained, that reranks the subject suggestions, using some numerical features collected during the matching process.
+Finally, a ranker model is trained, that reranks the subject candidates, using some numerical features collected during the matching process.

 ![Workflow](emb-workflow.svg)

+This design borrows a lot of ideas from lexical matching like Maui [1], Kea [2] and particularly [Annifs](https://annif.org/) implementation in the [MLLM-Backend](https://github.com/NatLibFi/Annif/wiki/Backend%3A-MLLM) (Maui Like Lexical Matching).

+[1] Medelyan, O., Frank, E., & Witten, I. H. (2009).
+Human-competitive tagging using automatic keyphrase extraction.
+ACL and AFNLP, 6–7. https://doi.org/10.5555/3454287.3454810

+[2] Frank, E., Paynter, G. W., Witten, I. H., Gutwin, C., & Nevill-Manning, C. G. (1999).
+Domain-Specific Keyphrase Extraction.
+Proceedings of the 16 Th International Joint Conference on Artifical Intelligence (IJCAI99), 668–673.

 ## Why embedding based matching